Diversity & Community Studies - Current Semester Offerings

 An introductory study of theories, concepts and strategies of social justice, including individual action, policy, advocacy, and collective action.

 Prerequisite(s): 21 hours of Foundations & Explorations Courses, or junior status.
 Investigation of historical perspectives and theoretical dimensions of public problem solving with attention to the development of collective power, capacities, and responsibilities.

-GWS 200: Introduction to Gender & Women’s Studies, with K. Branham, A. Radspinner, and W. Wood.
+GWS 200: Introduction to Gender & Women’s Studies, with K. Branham, B. Button and W. Wood (Web)

 Drawing on historical perspectives and cultural analysis, this course examines such topics as women and work, violence against women, family, and the social construction of gender, sexuality, race, and class.

 - Formation of Identity and Narratives of Oppression (minimum of 6 hours):

 DCS 363: Narrative Discourse Prisons, with J. Olmsted

 An examination of the ways that prison systems shape self and community through narrative and social theory.

 ENG 370: U.S. Ethnic Literature, with C. Keller

 Study of literature by Latina/o, Native American, Asian American and/or U.S. writers from additional racial and ethnic groups.